goseumdochy/KU-Qiskit-Fall-Fest-2023/README.md

 | 17:30       | Deadline of Challenge Problem Solving                       |
 | 17:30~18:00 | Awards ceremony                                             |
 | 18:00~18:30 | Post event survey & Additional resources                    |

+Since the event has ended, we're revealing the challenge notebooks!
+You can access github repository which contains our challenge notebooks through this [link](https://github.com/goseumdochy/qiskit-fall-fest-2023ku-challenge-notebook).

 ## Guest Speaker